andrewcameronsims/opengallery/README.md

 ### 22. Discuss methods you will use to protect information and data.

-We have implemented authentication and authorisation in our application with the help of Devise, which is a third-party library for Rails.
+We have implemented authentication in our application with the help of Devise, which is a third-party library for Rails.
+That creates for us a user object with registration and session controllers which handle registration, logging in, and  all of the associated authentication apparatus.

+Authentication is partly handled by CanCan, which is another third-party library which sets permissions on RESTful actions.
+However, we also built in our own authentication methods by setting user_id checks on the edit and delete actions so that only users who actually own pieces can update or destroy them.

 ### 23. Research what your legal obligations are in relation to handling user data.